Our Story ...

 Wendy and Dave Branson began making maple syrup as a family activity in 2010 with a used finishing pan over a homemade wood stove.
 Their love of being outdoors and doing all of the work that comes with making maple syrup made it a natural fit.

 Dave and Wendy are active members in the Lanark & District chapter of the Ontario Maple Syrup Producers Association (OMSPA) which brings members together to share knowledge and promote maple syrup in Ontario.
-Dave is currently working on the committee planning the 2021 OMSPA Summer Tour to be hosted by Lanark & District.
+Dave is also the Director of Communications for the Lanark & District Chapter.

 The first murmurings of spring begin with the running of sap